-- (1) As a reference model, where a company will adapt the EAST-ADL information model and implement what they find useful, e.g. through a DSL or custom tooling environment. - (2) A partial deployment of the metamodel where the core parts on one or several abstraction levels are used according to their definition.
-One or several exensions may be attached to these, according to which information is needed. - (3) EAST-ADL and corresponding exchange format is fully deployed.
+- (1) As a reference model, where a company will adapt the EAST-ADL information model and implement what they find useful, e.g. through a domain specific language or a custom tooling environment. - (2) A partial deployment of the meta-model where the core parts at one or several abstraction levels are used according to their definition.
+One or several extensions may be attached to these, according to which information is needed. - (3) EAST-ADL and its corresponding exchange format is fully deployed.

 In addition to the domain model, the EAST-ADL language is also implemented as a UML2 profile.
 UML profiles are standard extension mechanisms in the UML2 language, in which domain-specific concepts are provided as tags applicable to a selected subset of UML2 elements (such as classes, properties, ports, etc.) giving them different meaning and extra properties.
-The profile allows users to do system modeling according to the EAST-ADL semantics using off-the-shelf UML2 tools.
+The profile allows users to do system modeling according to the EAST-ADL semantics by using off-the-shelf UML2 tools.
 Constraints are also part of the profile definition; this makes it possible to constrain the rich set of modeling constructs allowed by UML2 and to validate the conformance of the model.
 The EAST-ADL profile is delivered as an XMI file ready for use in UML2 tools.